-Located in Room 113, Ms. Romlewski and Mr. Sinopole support Aamjiwnaang students as a mediator-community liaison for any issues/concerns as they arise.
+Located in Room 113, Mr. Sinopole supports Aamjiwnaang students as a mediator-community liaison for any issues/concerns as they arise.
 As they work with students and community, they

 - Assist students with the transition from Grade 8 to Grade 9 - Encourage independence while helping students with daily stresses they encounter - Support and works with students one-on-one and in groups - Provide opportunities for in and out of school cultural, leadership and learning activities - Work with administration, teaching staff, student services and various agencies - Extend cultural experiences to all classes in the school - Assist students to have a positive learning experience - Encourage students to research post-secondary education and career pathways